ibm-cloud-docs/FileStorage/ordering-snapshots.md

   --upgrade             Flag to indicate that the order is an upgrade -h, --help            Show this message and exit.
 ```
+{: codeblock}

+## Ordering Snapshot space with the API
+{: #ordersnapshotAPI}
+{: api}

+You can use the [`order_snapshot_space` method](https://softlayer-python.readthedocs.io/en/latest/api/managers/SoftLayer.managers.FileStorageManager/#SoftLayer.managers.FileStorageManager.order_snapshot_space){: external} in the SL API Python client to order more capacity to store snapshots.

 ## Ordering Snapshot space with Terraform
 {: #ordersnapshotTerraform}